cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://chrome.google.com/webstore/detail/webdext/jkgddhdaaejpmlmddpbedgnkdgiacblk/related'>Webdext</a> — An intelligent and quick web data extractor for #GoogleChrome.
 Support data extraction from web pages containing a list of objects such as product listing, news listing, search result, etc
 </br><a href='https://headlines.sharethrough.com/'>Headlines.Sharethrough.com</a> — analyzes headlines according to four indicators (strenghts, suggestions, engagement, impression) and gives a score from 1 to 100
 </br><a href='https://github.com/ninoseki/miteru'>Miteru</a> — Experimental phishing kit detection tool.
 It collects phishy URLs from phishing info feeds and checks each phishy URL whether it enables directory listing and contains a phishing kit (compressed file) or not
+</br><a href='https://github.com/mohan3d/slideshare-go'>Slideshare Downloader</a> — A very simple and fast tool for downloading Slideshare presentations in PDF format (recommend to choose High quality at once)
 </br><a href='https://chrome.google.com/webstore/detail/web-history-stat/fccaimiahhpljpnlnheimldcfhdhjgdl/related'>Web history stat</a> — detailed statistics of your browser history
 </br><a href='https://t.me/YTranslateBot'>@YTranslateBot</a> — type text or resend messages to Telegram bot for translate it.
+</br><a href='https://mr0grog.github.io/google-docs-to-markdown/'>Google Docs to Markdown online converter</a> — just copy text to the site
+</br><a href='https://chrome.google.com/webstore/detail/talend-api-tester-free-ed/aejoelaoggembcahagimdiliamlcdmfm/related?hl=ru'>Talend API Tester Free Edition</a> — tool that allows to quickly test requests to different APIs directly in the browser, send requests and inspect responses, validate API behavior
+</br><a href='https://web--proxy.herokuapp.com/'>Web--proxy</a> — free web proxy
+</br><a href='http://www.remindmewhen.io/'>RemindWhen</a> — Simple app that reminds you on email if your favorite country opens for tourists from your country.
+</br><a href='https://chrome.google.com/webstore/detail/broken-link-checker/nibppfobembgfmejpjaaeocbogeonhch/related'>Broken Link Checker</a> — shows which links on the page are giving out errors.
+It helps to find sites that have been working recently but are no longer working.
 </br><a href='https://binvis.io/'>Binvis</a> — lets you visually dissect and analyze binary files.
 It's the interactive grandchild of a static visualisation online tool
 </br><a href='https://script.google.com/macros/s/AKfycbxbGNGajrxv-HbX2sVY2OTu7yj9VvxlOMOeQblZFuq7rYm7uyo/exec'>Gdrive-copy</a> — The standard functionality of #GoogleDrive does not allow you to copy an entire folder with all subfolders and files.
 But it can be done using third-party applications
 </br><a href='https://www.unscreen.com/'>unscreen.com</a> — remove the background from an uploaded video